 B. Byju’s

 Byju’s is a Bangalore-based educational technology startup that has effectively adapted to the worldwide business environment.
 The business provides an extensive online learning tool with interactive video classes, practice quizzes, and personalized feedback.
-Byju’s has spread quickly in India, servicing over 80 million users, but it has also entered foreign markets such as the United States, the United Kingdom, and Australia.
+Byju’s has expanded rapidly in India, serving over 80 million users, and has also entered foreign markets, including the United States, the United Kingdom, and Australia.

-Byju’s success can be credited to a variety of factors, including its innovative product offerings that cater to the shifting requirements of contemporary learners, as well as its use of data analytics to provide personalized learning experiences.
+Byju’s success can be attributed to several factors, including its innovative product offerings that cater to the evolving needs of contemporary learners, as well as its utilization of data analytics to deliver personalized learning experiences.
 The business has also prioritized strong alliances and cooperation, such as its purchase of US-based instructional gaming firm Osmo, which aided Byju’s expansion into the US market.

 Byju’s has used its powerful brand and reputation in India to obtain traction in other countries.
-The business has also tailored its marketing strategies to local tastes, such as collaborating with renowned athletes and celebrities in various nations to raise brand recognition.
+The business has also tailored its marketing strategies to local tastes, collaborating with renowned athletes and celebrities in various countries to raise brand recognition.

-Byju’s has shown a keen ability to adjust to the changing global business environment, leveraging its strengths to grow into new markets and cater to the developing requirements of learners around the world.
+Byju’s has demonstrated a keen ability to adapt to the changing global business environment, leveraging its strengths to expand into new markets and meet the evolving needs of learners worldwide.

 C. Zomato